-On September 6, 2023, the Company announced that it has been issued a patent from the United States Patent and Trademark Office (USPTO), No. 11744808, for its lead chronic kidney Disease (CKD) program drug Repirinast, entitled "Compositions and Methods for Treating Non-Alcoholic Steatohepatitis."
+The Company has been issued a patent from the United States Patent and Trademark Office (USPTO), No. 11744808, for its lead chronic kidney Disease (CKD) program drug Repirinast, entitled "Compositions and Methods for Treating Non-Alcoholic Steatohepatitis."

 The Company has received a Notice of Allowance from the Japanese Patent Office for patent application No. 2021-512244 entitled "Compositions and Methods for Treating Non- Alcoholic Steatohepatitis" with Repirinast and a notice of intention to grant from the Chinese Patent Office for patent application No. 112654357 entitled "Compositions and Methods for Treating Non-Alcoholic Steatohepatitis" with Repirinast.